danielmxuk/k3nz4n_employee_app/README.md

 | kenzanAdmin | kenzanPass | USER, ADMIN |
 | kenzanUser | userPass | USER |

-Once logged, the main GUI is showed, from there all the REST API can be tested (using the kenzanAdmin user, because the kenzanUser cannot access the ADMIN role REST API)
+Once logged, the main GUI is showed, from there, all the REST API can be tested (using the kenzanAdmin user, because the kenzanUser cannot access the ADMIN role REST APIs)

 [![01](./src/main/resources/app_screenshots/screenshot_employee_app_gui_01.jpg)]